JavierM42/tailwind-mode-aware-colors/README.md

 ## Options

-If for some reason `-light` and `-dark` don't work for you, you can pass an options object as a second parameter and customize the suffixes.
+If for some reason `-light` and `-dark` are not right for your use case, you can pass an options object as a second parameter and customize the suffixes.
 Just replace `"light"` and `"dark"` with any other string.

 ```js
 module.exports = require("tailwind-mode-aware-colors")(config, {